StevenMayher/432-2022/quiz/quiz2/README.md

 # Quiz 2

-# Updates since the Quiz was made available.
+# There has been one update since the Quiz was made available.

 ## There was a typo in Question 27